 Tuesday - We invited nearby neighbors to finish all of the food we had leftover from the night before.
-We always err on the side of having too much food for any given party.
+We always err on having too much food for any given party.

 Wednesday - Dinner with Henk and Jacqueline at one of our favorite local places, Chez Janou, and even though it rained most of the day, it was a beautiful evening.
 After dinner, we walked through the neighborhood, stopped at an outdoor café for a nightcap, and headed home through Place des Vosges, where we could admire the art galleries.
-It was a perfect evening with delicious food, fun conversation, and good friends.
+Again, it was a perfect evening with delicious food and lively conversation.

 Thursday - First Yacht Club Paris Bastille barbecue after the new board of directors was elected.
-There was a huge turnout, and it was a great evening that almost ended at about 11 pm when people started going home, that was until Henk invited everyone onto his boat.
+There was a huge turnout, and it was a great evening that almost ended at about 11 pm when people started going home until Henk invited everyone onto his boat.

 Alain, the yacht club president, presented Henk with an Arsenal burgee, wine corks popped, and then the music started.
-There's a piano on "Elizabeth," and soon guitars and harmonicas appeared, and the music began.
+First, there was a piano on "Elizabeth."
+Soon, guitars and harmonicas appeared, and the music began.

 Friday - We took a day off before our busy weekend with the carnival and the marathon.

-After taking part in a mini Venetian Carnival on the Île Saint-Louis yesterday, we went along with all of the other participants to a party hosted by the neighborhood merchants.
+After taking part in a mini Venetian Carnival on the Île Saint-Louis yesterday, we went with all the other participants to a party hosted by the neighborhood merchants.

-Marcel, the waiter from La Cavetière, our neighborhood bistro, started singing between dinner and dessert.
-He loves to sing and does do so often.
+Marcel, our neighborhood bistro's waiter from La Cavetière, started singing between dinner and dessert.
+He loves to sing and does so often.

 Suddenly, someone started singing La Marseillaise.
 Everyone stood up, raising their cones in the air, and sang their national anthem with passion, only stopping occasionally to lick their cones to keep them from dripping.
-It was spontaneous and pure, and it was the highlight of the party.
+It was spontaneous and pure, and it was the party's highlight.